hackclub/hackpad/hackpads/LerPad/README.md

 I can solder it myself if you want! :D

+I would prefer a black PCB if possible!

 I would like the case to be 3D printed as a dark gray or black color please!
 If possible, it would be great if the Outline and Case could be black, while the Plate and OLED_Plate could be gray, but I don't mind! :D